UltraCart/rest_api_v2_sdk_php/docs/Api/OauthApi.md

 $client_id = "client_id_example"; // string | The OAuth application client_id.
 $grant_type = "grant_type_example"; // string | Type of grant
 $code = "code_example"; // string | Authorization code received back from the browser redirect
-$redirect_uri = "redirect_uri_example"; // string | The URI that you redirect the browser to to start the authorization process
+$redirect_uri = "redirect_uri_example"; // string | The URI that you redirect the browser to start the authorization process
 $refresh_token = "refresh_token_example"; // string | The refresh token received during the original grant_type=authorization_code that can be used to return a new access token

 try {